-To maintain a wide-ranging mix of individuals, primary consideration is given to the depth and breadth of an individual's business and civic experience in leadership positions, as well as their ties to the Farmers & Merchants Bancorp, Inc.'s markets.
-Consideration has been given to the number of directors based on the board size of the nine peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
-The Board of Directors last conducted a self-evaluation during 2018.
-The Committee determined a Board self-evaluation would not be required in 2019.
+To maintain a wide-ranging mix of individuals, consideration is given to the depth and breadth of an individual's business and civic experience in leadership positions, as well as their ties to the Farmers & Merchants Bancorp, Inc.'s markets.
+Consideration has been given to the number of directors based on the board size of the eight peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
+The Board of Directors conducted a selfevaluation during 2020.
 Attention is given to each director's attendance at board meetings and committee meetings, as well as anticipated retirement dates and other events that might affect a director's continued service.
-All current directors were deemed eligible for nomination in the ensuing year.
+All current directors identified in Proposal One were deemed eligible for nomination in the ensuing year.